 - 1-2 cloves garlic chopped

-- 1 cup Fontina cheese Gruyere cheese is a good substitute
+- 1 cup Fontina/Fontal cheese (gruyere or provolone are a good substitute)

 - 1/2 cup Parmesan Cheese